javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 The more subtle difference is *when* a function is created by the JavaScript engine.

-**Function Expression is created when the execution reaches it and is usable from then on.**
+**A Function Expression is created when the execution reaches it and is usable from then on.**

 Once the execution flow passes to the right side of the assignment `let sum = function…` -- here we go, the function is created and can be used (assigned, called etc) from now on.

 Function Declarations are different.

-**Function Declaration is usable in the whole script/code block.**
+**A Function Declaration is usable in the whole script/code block.**

 In other words, when JavaScript *prepares* to run the script or a code block, it first looks for Function Declarations in it and creates the functions.
 We can think of it as an "initialization stage".

-And after all Function Declarations are processed, the execution goes on.
+And after all of the Function Declarations are processed, the execution goes on.

-As a natural effect, a function declared as Function Declaration can be called earlier than it is defined.
+As a result, a function declared as a Function Declaration can be called earlier than it is defined.

 For example, this works: